papajessie/swcpy/docs/bugs.md

 # Confirmed bugs

 This file tries to list confirmed bugs in units, buildings and others.
+It won't include interface glitches.

 ## Definitely bugs